 Avoid wearing any clothes that appear to worsen your condition, or wear an extra layer under the garment to protect your skin.

-While physical activity is an essential part of a healthy lifestyle, if you are living with eczema, it’s possible that sweating a lot could trigger a flare.
+While physical activity is an essential part of a healthy lifestyle, if you live with eczema, it’s possible that sweating a lot could trigger a flare.

 If you notice eczema flares after exercising, lower the intensity of your workout or choose a cooler time of day to complete workout sessions.

-Keep a fan nearby (if possible), wipe your sweat as often as you can with a towel, and always take a shower immediately after completing your workout.
+Keep a fan nearby (if possible), blot your sweat as often as you can with a towel, and always take a shower immediately after completing your workout.
+Take care not to wipe harshly, as this can further aggravate eczema-prone skin.

 Hormonal changes can be eczema triggers.
-Researchers think this is mainly is due to a drop in estrogen, which can occur during menopause and pregnancy, and before a menstrual cycle.
+Researchers think this is partly due to a drop in estrogen, which can occur during menopause and after ovulation.

 Eczema is common in babies and children, so it’s important to protect their delicate skin.
 Eczema patches can develop around the cheeks and chin of a drooling baby.